-The proposed bill, known as the Magistrates' Reform Act, aims to enhance the qualifications and selection process for magistrates in South Carolina.
+The proposed bill, known as the Magistrates' Reform Act, aims to amend the South Carolina Code of Laws to enhance the qualifications and selection process for magistrates.
 It introduces a new section, 2-19-115, which mandates that candidates for magistrate positions be reviewed by the Judicial Merit Selection Commission, similar to other judicial candidates, and defines the circumstances under which a vacancy occurs.
-Additionally, the bill amends existing laws to require that all future magistrates hold a Juris Doctor degree and be members in good standing of the South Carolina Bar.
-Current magistrates serving as of June 30, 2025, are grandfathered in under the new educational requirements.
+Additionally, it amends Section 22-1-10 to require that all future magistrates hold a Juris Doctor degree and be members in good standing of the South Carolina Bar, while also establishing procedures and limitations on holdover status for magistrates.
+Current magistrates serving on June 30, 2025, are grandfathered in under the existing qualifications.

 Latest Version: 2-19-115, 22-1-10, 22-1-15, 22-3-10, 22-3-550, 22-2-10